Why is Digital Promise involved?

 We work hand in hand with nonprofit partners and our team of education and technology experts to build and administer STEM-focused programs that create the kinds of transformations that change lives.
 We carefully measure and refine our programs to ensure we’re making a difference – and we have.
 Our programs drive real academic improvements such as increased proficiency in STEM and student engagement as compared to non-Verizon Innovative Learning schools.*

-Since 2012, the Verizon Innovative Learning program has provided over $535M in market value towards STEM education helping under-resourced communities bridge the digital divide.
+Since 2012, the Verizon Innovative Learning program has provided about half a billion dollars in market value towards STEM education helping under-resourced communities bridge the digital divide.
 Technology.
 Education.
 Opportunity.